pupungeggang4/CPP-SFML-Dodgegame/README.md

 # CPP-SFML-Dodgegame

 This is simple example of C++ SFML3 Dodge game.
-This project is for studying C++ and practicing good programming practice.
+This project is for studying C++, practicing good programming practice, and practcing good repo management.